peyman-paknezhad/N-queen-heuristic/README.md

 The picture showcases a valid configuration of 16 queens on a 16×16 chessboard, where no two queens threaten each other.
 This solution represents the successful outcome of the code in solving the N-queen problem for 16 queens.

+In an ordinary implementation of an 8-queen solver using the greedy method, it typically takes around 40 seconds to solve the problem for 16 queens.

 ## Note

 This implementation uses a greedy search algorithm with a heuristic function to find the next move.
 The algorithm may not always find an optimal solution, but it provides a good approximation.